lewagon/data-setup/WINDOWS.md

 ## Remote tools

-To be able to interact when you are not on site, we will be using two tools.
+To be able to interact when we are not in the same physical room, we will be using two tools:

 ### Zoom

-Zoom is a video conferencing tool, go to [Zoom page](https://zoom.us/download) and under **Zoom Client for Meetings** hit the **Download** button.
+Zoom is a video conferencing tool.
+To create an account and install the app, go to [https://zoom.us/download](https://zoom.us/download) and under **Zoom Client for Meetings** click the **Download** button.
 Open the file you have just downloaded.
 A progress bar will appear, then Zoom will start.
-Click on **Connexion** and create an account with the **Sign Up Free** option:
+Click on **Connection** and create an account with the **Sign Up Free** option:

 ![zoom-sign-up-free.png](images/zoom-sign-up-free.png)